Act 5 Act 2, Part 19 of 32

 EQUIUS: D –> But it was only a dream, and will surely have no consequence in reality

 Did Equius never realize that the dreams on Prospit and Derse are actually real things that happened?
-This may also be something that matches with a recurring theme in the comic: the trolls never got to fully understanding the game they were in and the purpose.
+This may also be something that matches with a recurring theme in the comic: the trolls never got around to fully understanding the game they were in.

 EQUIUS: D –> :33 < *I, a mu%ular man who is clearly a feline-obsessed female at the moment, do something suitably cat-like in accordance with the nature of this juvenile theatrical amusement*